-The ACPE, in consultation with the Assistant Chair of Clinical Education, determines the dates for each clinical experience and these dates are provided to the SCCEs.
-These dates determine the legal time frame for students to complete clinical experiences and dates for professional liability coverage for Northwestern University students at facilities.
+The Associate Chair of Professional Education, in consultation with the Assistant Chair of Clinical Education, determines the dates for each CE experience and these dates are provided to the SCCEs.
+These dates determine the legal time frame for 1) students to complete CE experiences and 2) professional liability coverage provided by Northwestern University.

-Students are not to negotiate changes in dates of clinical experiences with the assigned site.
-If a student anticipates a need to alter the dates of a clinical education experience, the student must contact her/his assigned DCE.
-Any student attempting to negotiate a change in dates without notifying the assigned DCE may be prohibited from participating in a clinical experience at the facility.
+Students are not to negotiate changes in dates of CE with their site(s).
+If a student anticipates a need to alter the dates of a CE experience, then the student must contact their assigned DCE to make this request.
+Any student attempting to negotiate a change in CE dates without notifying the assigned DCE may be prohibited from participating in the CE at the site.

-The Department has scheduled travel time prior to and after Clinical Experiences I - IV.
-Students are expected to begin and end each clinical experience on the committed dates.
-Because students have this scheduled travel time, they should have no need to request time off from any clinical experience for personal business or to travel to the next experience or graduation.
+The department has scheduled travel time prior to and after CE I - IV.
+Students are expected to begin and end each CE experience as scheduled by the DCEs.
+Because students have scheduled travel time, they should have no need to request time off from any CE for any reason.

-When a student demonstrates problems with clinical performance and/or has a learning development plan, the length of the clinical experience may be extended so the student may have additional time to demonstrate safe, effective, consistent, and efficient practice.
-Learning development plans may be instituted prior to, or during, a student's clinical experience.
-As such, students are expected to keep the week following the assigned end date of the clinical experience open for additional clinical practice, if needed.
+When a student demonstrates problems with clinical performance and/or has a learning development plan, the length of the CE may be extended so the student may have additional time to demonstrate safe, effective, consistent, and efficient practice.
+Learning development plans may be instituted prior to, or during, a student's CE experience.
+As such, students are expected to keep the week following the scheduled end date of the CE experience open for additional CE, if needed.

-Assignment of Students to Clinical Facilities
+Assignment of Students to Clinical Education Sites

-Experience Requirements for Graduation
+CE Requirements for Graduation

 Graduates are prepared to meet the needs of patients/clients in any area of physical therapy service.
-To facilitate the development of knowledge and skills required to practice effectively in any setting, students must complete CE I - IV in a variety of clinical settings and sites.
-Students must consider the following characteristics when choosing clinical placements: patient age (e.g., pediatrics vs. young adults vs. geriatrics), setting type (e.g., school vs. extended care facility; hospital-based outpatient vs. private practice), facility location (e.g., rural vs. urban vs. suburban; Northwest vs. Midwest vs. South United States), setting size (e.g. facilities with 125 vs. 500 inpatient beds), or socioeconomic/cultural background of patients/clients.
-These requirements can be met during Clinical Experiences I, II, III, IV or any combination of these experiences.
-Students are required to complete a minimum of 6 weeks of full-time clinical experience practicing with:
+To facilitate the development of knowledge and skills required to practice effectively in any setting, students must complete well-rounded and diverse CE I - IV schedule.
+Diversity may be achieved by selecting CE sites that offer varied characteristics such as patient age (e.g., pediatrics vs. young adults vs. geriatrics), setting type (e.g., school vs. extended care facility; hospital-based outpatient vs. private practice), facility location (e.g., rural vs. urban vs. suburban; Northwest vs. Midwest vs. Southern United States), setting size (e.g., facilities with 125 vs. 500 inpatient beds), or socioeconomic/cultural background of patients/clients.
+Across CE IV, students are also required to complete a minimum of 6 weeks of full-time CE experience providing physical therapy services for:

-- 1. Inpatients who have conditions that can change abruptly, e.g., acute care. - 2.
-Outpatients who have a variety of musculoskeletal conditions. - 3.
-Patients (inpatient or outpatient) who have neurological conditions (adult or pediatric). - 4.
-Patients whose conditions complement the other three clinical experiences and meet the expectations of a well-rounded, diverse clinical education schedule.
+- 1. Inpatients whose conditions may change abruptly. - 2.
+Outpatients with various musculoskeletal conditions. - 3.
+Patients (adult or pediatric) with neurological conditions.

+4. Patients whose conditions complement the other three CE experiences and meet the expectations of a well-rounded, diverse clinical education schedule.

-To promote variety in each student's clinical education schedule, students may complete no more than 19 weeks of full-time clinical experiences in pediatrics or managing patients with similar movement problems and levels of acuity.
+To promote variety in each student's clinical education schedule, no more than 19 weeks of full-time CE experiences in pediatrics or managing patients with similar conditions will be permitted.
 For example, students may not select the same patient population, such as outpatient orthopedics, for both CE III and CE IV.

-Students enrolled in dual degree programs (i.e. DPT/PhD and DPT/MPH) have additional research and program requirements.
-They may be given preferential placement at sites in close geographic proximity to NUPTHMS (e.g. Shirley Ryan AbilityLab, NMH) or at sites that are public health Community Partners during CE II, III, and/or IV.
+Students enrolled in dual degree programs (i.e., DPT/PhD and DPT/MPH) have additional research and program requirements.
+They may be given preferential placement at sites that will meet the student's graduation requirements for both degree programs.